Ditectrev/DP-203/README.md

 - [x] audit logs sent to a Log Analytics workspace.
 - [ ] dynamic data masking for columns that contain confidential information.

-### HOTSPOT You are implementing Azure Stream Analytics windowing functions.
+### You are implementing Azure Stream Analytics windowing functions.
 Which windowing function should you use for each requirement?

 ![Question 138](images/question138.jpg)